 PKU is an inherited condition caused by a defect in the PAH gene.
 The PAH gene helps create phenylalanine hydroxylase, the enzyme responsible for breaking down phenylalanine.
 A dangerous buildup of phenylalanine can occur when someone eats high-protein foods, such as eggs and meat.

 Since the 1960s, hospitals in the United States have been routinely screening newborns for PKU by taking a blood sample.
 A doctor will use a needle or lancet (surgical instrument) to take a few drops of blood from your baby’s heel to test for PKU and other genetic disorders.

 The screening test will be performed when the baby is one to two days old and still in the hospital.
 If you don’t deliver your baby in a hospital, you’ll need to schedule the screening test with your doctor.

 Additional tests may be performed to confirm the initial results.
 They’ll test for the presence of the PAH gene mutation that causes PKU.
 These tests are often done within six weeks after birth.

 If a child or adult shows symptoms of PKU, such as developmental delays, the doctor will order a blood test to confirm the diagnosis.
 This test will involve taking a sample of blood and analyzing it for the presence of the enzyme needed to break down phenylalanine.

 People with PKU can relieve their symptoms and prevent complications by following a special diet and taking medications.

 The main way to treat PKU is to eat a special diet that limits foods containing phenylalanine.
-Infants with PKU can’t be fed breast milk and must consume a special formula that’s often known as Lofenalac.
+Infants with PKU may be fed breast milk.
+They usually also consume a special formula that’s often known as Lofenalac.
 When your baby is old enough to eat solid foods, you’ll need to avoid letting them eat foods high in protein.
 These include: